interlay/interlay.github.io/docs/vault/guide.md

 Issue and Redeem requests are processed automatically at the moment, signing transactions on the Bitcoin and Polkadot networks using the mnemonic/account credentials you provide to the client when running it.

-### Leaving PolkaBTC
+### Leaving interBTC

-The process to leave PolkaBTC depends on whether or not your Vault client holds BTC in custody.
+The process to leave interBTC depends on whether or not your Vault client holds BTC in custody.

 If you Vault has _no BTC in custody_, you can withdraw all your DOT collateral at any time and leave the system.
 It is safe to stop the Vault client without risking being penalized.
 You will not participate in any issue or redeem requests once you have removed your DOT collateral.